Shresht7/Compass/README.md

 ## Future Todos

-- [ ] **Set Target:** Allow users to input coordinates for a destination and have the compass point towards that target.
+- [ ] **Set Map Markers:** Allow users to input coordinates for a destination and have the compass point towards that map marker.